 In these same years Cornish mining families settled in the Copper Triangle - Moonta Wallaroo and Kadina on the northern Yorke Peninsula and in Burra (including Redruth Prison - used as a backdrop the film Breaker Morant) This link is invaluabe.
 Sheep and wheat farming flourished in South Australia.

 More migrant families from Europe later established market gardens, orchards, fishing fleets and with the locals and soldier settlers spread along the River Murray, Eyre Peninsula, and south as far as Mount Gambier.

 South East Asia provided another wave of immigrants to add to South Australia's multicultural population late last century, as did Africa and the Middle East more recently.
 Check out the Migration Museum

 Today South Australia is a defence hub, home of some of the largest open mines in Australia, well known for its grains, wines and citrus fruits.

-SA is a real tourist destination with such tourist regions as Flinders Ranges, Kangaroo Island, the Limestone Coast, the Riverland, the Mid North, Yorke and Eyre Peninsulas to be explored.
+SA is a real tourist destination with such tourist regions as the Fleurieu Peninsula, Flinders Ranges, Kangaroo Island, the Limestone Coast, the Riverland, the Mid North, Yorke and Eyre Peninsulas to be explored.

-And Adelaide itself needs to be explored especially in February and March when Festivals abound. - after all South Australia is also known as the Festival State - the Clipsal Race, the Magic Millions, WOMAD, and not forgetting the Pandas in the Adelaide Zoo are there all year.
+And Adelaide itself needs to be explored especially in February and March when Festivals abound. - after all South Australia is also known as the Festival State - the Magic Millions, WOMAD, and not forgetting the Pandas in the Adelaide Zoo are there all year.

 And what of the numerous sandy beaches, the beautiful Adelaide Hills, and the pleasant Mediterranean climate?